alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/muhammad-ibn-salih-luhaydan/2026-04-28-analyzing-the-creed-of-the-deviant-sect-known-as-the-nation-of-islam.md

 summary: "Regarding what has been mentioned about their characteristics in these questions, these people are not Muslims."
 muftis:
   shaykh:
-    - name: "Muhammad ibn Salih al-Luhaydan"
+    - name: "Shaykh Muhammad ibn Salih al-Luhaydan"
       url: "/biography/salih-luhaydan/"
 ---